Dilshan-H/Oblivion-Inverse/README.md

 ## 🌐️ How to use a Geo Location API

-Using a Geo Location API, you can collect additional information about the recepient such as;
+Using a Geo Location API, you can collect additional information about the recipient such as;
 - Approximate location
 - Country
 - ISP ( Internet Service Provider)